I would like to help in school?

 I want to speak to the Headteacher?

-Mrs Barton or Mrs Pettit are always pleased to talk to you, however we do ask that parents follow the appropriate process, firstly speaking to the class teacher, then Year Group Leader and then finally either Mrs Barton or Mrs Pettit if an issue is not resolved.
+Mrs Barton or Mr Pugh are always pleased to talk to you, however we do ask that parents follow the appropriate process, firstly speaking to the class teacher, then Year Group Leader, then a senior leader and then finally either Mr Pugh or Mrs Barton if an issue is not resolved.
 An appointment can be made through the school office.

 I notice my child has head lice?